|

 AIX is sufficiently different than Solaris, especially when it comes to things like starting and stopping daemons started from init.
 User and group management is completely different too.
 The AIX equivalent of Jumpstart is Network Installation Manager.

 AIX claims "linux affinity" and it is partially true as for compilation but mostly this is just a marketing trick -- AIX is probably the most distant form linux flavor of Unix I ever encounter.
-It is actually extremly idiosyncratic and is distant from any other flavor of Unix too.
+It is actually extremely idiosyncratic and is distant from any other flavor of Unix too.
 A lot of AIX features and the way of doing things have mainframe roots.
 While capable and robust OS that has some interesting technical features (LPAR is one) it probably stands much father from linux then Solaris.

-AIX 5.3 open source support is much weaker then on Solaris and in sense AIX "Linux affinity" looks like a joke: very few OSS packages are available.
+AIX 5.3 open source support is much weaker then on Solaris and in this sense AIX "Linux affinity" looks like a joke: very few OSS packages are available.
 See AIX Toolbox for Linux Applications

 Bash 3.0, sudo and screen are available.
 MC can also be found in precompiled form.
 Here is some information about precompiled binaries location of same OSS tools that you might be interested in: